Vandivier/data-science-practice/python/udacity-scrapy/README.md

 ## Spiders

-This project contains two spiders and you can list them using the `list`
+This project contains one spider and you can list it using the `list`
 command:

     $ scrapy list
     toscrape-css
-    toscrape-xpath

 Both spiders extract the same data from the same website, but `toscrape-css` employs CSS selectors, while `toscrape-xpath` employs XPath expressions.